No-Trade-No-Life/Yuan/README.md

 ### Packages

+#### Libraries

+All the libraries should be independent of the platform by default.
+They can be used in the browser, node.js, or other platforms.
+And provide both ESM and CommonJS modules.

 - [@yuants/data-model](libraries/data-model) Data Model and related utils.
-- [@yuants/protocol](libraries/protocol) Network protocol, service definition and infrastruture.
+- [@yuants/protocol](libraries/protocol) Network protocol, service definition and infrastructure.
-- [@yuants/utils](libraries/utils) Some general utils that is not found in community.
+- [@yuants/utils](libraries/utils) Some general utils that are not found in the community.
 - [@yuants/kernel](libraries/kernel) The kernel of Time-Machine.
-Time-Machine can travel from the history to the future.
+Time-Machine can travel from history to the future.
 This package also contains some useful units and scenes.
 - [@yuants/agent](libraries/agent) Agent is a trading bot.
-Agent is the core of trading strategy.
+The agent contains the core of the trading strategy.

+#### Apps

+All the apps should provide an image and publish it as a npm package.
+You can deploy the app by docker and Kubernetes.
+You can find the [App List](https://github.com/orgs/No-Trade-No-Life/packages?tab=packages&q=app-) and get the image.

+- [@yuants/app-host](apps/host) Host is a very light-weighted message broker.
+Terminals can connect to the host and send messages to each other.
+Notice that all terminals in a host should trust each other.
+In practice, all the terminals in a host belong to the same owner.
+There's no need to verify every message.
+You can deploy multiple hosts to isolate the risk.
+- [@yuants/app-market-data-collector](apps/market-data-collector) This will deploy a terminal as a data-collecting service.
+The terminal collects market data from the market terminals continuously.
+- [@yuants/app-agent](apps/agent) This will deploy a terminal as the daemon service of the agent.
+You can run the agent in **real mode**.
+It can automatically correct the history data error.
+It can also automatically restart the agent when it crashes.
+- [@yuants/app-mongodb-storage](apps/mongodb-storage) This will deploy a terminal as a storage service.
+It stores data in MongoDB.
+- [@yuants/app-email-notifier](apps/email-notifier) This will deploy a terminal as a notifier service.
+It sends notifications to your email.
+- [@yuants/app-feishu-notifier](apps/feishu-notifier) This will deploy a terminal as a notifier service.
+It sends notifications to your Feishu by a Feishu bot.
+- [@yuants/app-trade-copier](apps/trade-copier) This will deploy a terminal as a trade copier service.
+It watches the source accounts and ensures the target accounts follow the source accounts.
+- [@yuants/app-metrics-collector](apps/metrics-collector) This will deploy a terminal as a metrics-collecting service.
+The metrics collector collects metrics from terminals continuously.
+It works with Prometheus.

 ### Plan to open source

-- [ ] Some applications (host, market-data-collector, agent-daemon, trade-copier, notifier, and so on);
+- [ ] Some market services (CTP, IB, etc.);
 - [ ] The Yuan GUI;

 <p align="right">(<a href="#readme-top">back to top</a>)</p>